Top 10 Questions About Car Insurance Quotes

 How do I get car insurance quotes?

-After you log onto SmartFinancial.com, be prepared to answer some questions, which will determine how accurate your online car insurance quote will.
-Usually, when you’re given the official quote, the information will be on hand and in your records so it does you no good to lie.
+After you visit SmartFinancial.com, be prepared to answer some questions, which will determine the accuracy of your online car insurance quote.
+Usually, when you’re given the official quote, your driving record will be visible so it does you no good to lie.
 In fact, if you’re caught lying, your car insurance rate may go up because you’ll be seen as a potentially high-risk driver.
 Saying you’ve never been in an accident when you have only works against you.

 What is a car insurance quote?

 A car insurance quote is an estimate of what your actual rate will be with prospective insurance carriers.
 Your quote will be as accurate as you are honest, and if you’re dishonest, you may inadvertently raise your rate.
 It may take an insurance agency a quarter of an hour to provide you with a quote, but an insurance comparison engine like SmartFinancial’s can give you an accurate quote in 5 minutes, unless you have multiple cars and multiple drivers, which would tack on another couple of minutes.